mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 12 Te e t h + 2 12 5
 13+ Thrasher +2 13+ 5

-Roll 2d6+DMs for the animal’s Instinct and Pack.
+Roll 2d6+DMs for the animal's Instinct and Pack.
 Intelligence for most animals is 0 or 1; the Referee can include more intelligent creatures if he wishes, but creatures with an Intelligence of 2 or more are potentially sophonts.